Get Inspired: How to get into athletics

 Heptathlon and decathlon

-Both competitions stretch the athlete to the limits of their endurance and skills.
-You'll need incredible stamina, along with strong running and fine throwing and jumping techniques to score as many points as possible over a multi-day competition.
+Decathlon (men) consists of 10 events and heptathlon (women) seven.
+Both really test your endurance and skills.
+You'll need stamina, strength and technique to score as many points as possible over a multi-day competition.

 Para-athletics uses a classification system that groups athletes based on their ability.
 Track events include all Olympic and Paralympic distances.
 Field disciplines comprise shot, discus, javelin, club throwing (for athletes with a high level of impairment), plus long jump, high jump and triple jump.
 Some events are specific to particular classifications.
 If you are looking to start in para-athletics, the Parallel Success programme from British Athletics offers great opportunities.